 While there is not a lot of research around the topic, anecdotal evidence suggests that employers prefer not to lose their promising talent during the time they’re studying.
 Instead, online or part-time courses allow the student to continue to work, and to apply their new knowledge to their job as they progress through the degree.
 In that way, it’s a win/win for the MBA participant and for their employer.

-An online MBA will likely suit your requirements better than an on-campus MBA if:
+An online MBA will likely suit your requirements better than a traditional MBA if:

-An on-campus MBA degree will likely suit your requirements better than an online MBA if:
+An traditional MBA degree will likely suit your requirements better than an online MBA if: